Both times I visited Rajasthan Udaipur was a welcome respite.…

 Astana has an excellent public transport network that is not too difficult to understand.
 Bus number ten is good to remember.
 This busline runs every 10-15 minutes from the Train station to the Airport making stops along Respublik Avenue (Old Town, Museum of the First President, Museum of the History of Armed Forces) and Konayev street (Bayterek, Khan Shatyr).

-The train station is also where the bus station is with frequent buses to Malinovka (45 minutes)/Korghalzyn (3 hours)
+The bus station is next to the train station with frequent buses to Malinovka (45 minutes)/Korghalzyn (3 hours)

 From the train station there are high speed night trains to most places in Kazakhstan, including Almaty (13 hours) and Shymkent (20 hours).